coin100-dao/.github/profile/README.md

 If the market cap doubles, all balances double, maintaining the same fractional ownership.
 As the community matures and markets become more efficient, the token price should remain stable around its baseline in response to these proportional adjustments.

 ### Liquidity Provider Rewards
 Liquidity providers are incentivized through a fixed reward system.
-A dedicated 1% fee from each transaction is allocated to the liquidity pool, ensuring deep liquidity pools, reducing slippage, and fostering a robust trading environment.
+A dedicated 1% fee from each transaction is allocated to all approved liquidity pools, ensuring deep liquidity pools, reducing slippage, and fostering a robust trading environment.

 ### Fee-Based Treasury
 A 1% transaction fee is collected and sent to the treasury address.
 This mechanism supports the growth and sustainability of the project by funding development, marketing, audits, and other strategic initiatives.